Signal strength based scheme for following mobile IoT devices in dynamic environments: Background and Related Work

 \subsection{Internet of Things and Location-based Services}

 Internet of Things (IoT) is a global collection of physical and virtual devices, and all related infrastructure, exchanging information and providing services to each other and to the people who use it \cite{ray_survey_2016}.
 Many services provided are Location Based Services (LBS).
 Depending on the prospective one can see it, LBS involves the use of location information of the target or the provider of the service \cite{kupper_location-based_2005}.
-In contrast, Location Service (LS) is the process of defining the location of an asset, and is a crucial part of any LBS, and is usually done by GPS or other sensor embedded in the device.
+Location Service (LS) is the process of defining the location of an asset, and is a crucial part of any LBS, and is usually done by GPS or other sensor embedded in the device.
 These sensors can provide a very accurate location, but are costly in power consumption.
 This can become an issue when non-accurate location information will suffice, but there are power consumption limitations.
 With each device added to the IoT, global processing power is increased linearly, but communication channels between devices is following a much higher progression.
 Whatever the case, the communication technology is some form of wireless communication \cite{ray_survey_2016}.
-This means that information is transmitted anyway between devices, and this transmission may be used to provide an inexpensive means of LS.
+This means that information transmission between the involved devices takes place by default anyway, hence, the transmission itself can be exploited to provide an inexpensive means of LS.